-Shane (born John) was the eldest of four Leslie boys (Norman, Seymour & Lionel).
-In this room, inspired by views of the lake, and many years before his granddaughter Sammy designed and installed the great gothic bath, Shane wrote many of his best books and poems.
+Shane (born John) was the eldest of the four Leslie sons of Sir John Leslie, 2nd Bt., and Leonie Jerome.
+In this room, inspired by views of the lake, and many years before his grand-daughter Sammy designed and installed the great gothic bath, Shane wrote many of his best books and poems.
+The scenery which so inspired him has now resulted in Castle Leslie becoming one of the most popular hotels in Monaghan.
 His novel about Cambridge `The Cantab' was suppressed by the Home Secretary, by mistake!
 Today Shane's biographies and works are considered collectors' pieces and are eagerly sought after.

-At King’s College, Cambridge, he published the earliest poems of Rupert Brook in a college magazine and unsuccessfully tried to exorcise the college ghost.
-He also changed his name from John to the Irish Shane, and joined the Catholic Church.
-He wanted to become a monk until he was involved in a mild car crash with a beautiful American, Marjorie Ide of Vermont.
+At King’s College, Cambridge, Shane published the earliest poems of Rupert Brook in a college magazine and unsuccessfully tried to exorcise the college ghost.
+He also changed his name from John to the Irish version, Shane, and converted to Catholicism in 1910.
+He wanted to become a monk until he was involved in a mild car crash with a beautiful American, Marjorie Ide of Vermont, USA.
 After carrying her, unconscious, from the wreck he was so enamoured that he proposed marriage, and she accepted.
-He seemed rather puzzled at having children and was never quite sure what to do about them.
-Once, on meeting little Desmond (aged 4) on the stairs, he asked `Hello, who are you?'
+As a father, he seemed rather puzzled at having children and was never quite sure what to do with his daughter Anita and two sons, Jack and Desmond.
+Once, on meeting little four year old Desmond on the stairs, he asked `Hello, who are you?'

 All of this was slightly too much for his staid Protestant parents.
-Just as his obsession for inviting droves of elderly clerics to Castle Leslie Estate proved too much for his poor wife when she was trying to hold amusing house parties.
-He would order the children to entertain the clerics, which also proved too much for them.
+Just as his obsession for inviting droves of elderly clerics to Castle Leslie proved too much for his poor wife when she was trying to hold amusing house parties, he would order the children to entertain the clerics, which also proved too much for them!

-He loved clowning and could be devastatingly funny, often to the embarrassment of his wife who failed to be amused when he entertained the children during dull Sunday walks through Hyde Park to Mass at the Brampton Oratory, by climbing up lampposts and pretending to be a gorilla.
+He loved clowning around and could be devastatingly funny, often to the embarrassment of his wife who failed to be amused when he entertained the children during dull Sunday walks through Hyde Park to Mass at the Brompton Oratory, by climbing up lamp posts and pretending to be a gorilla.